 The SBRC is offering a new approach to energy efficiency training for professionals working in the sustainable buildings and energy efficiency industries, with a focus on four key educational demand areas and skills gaps:

 To meet these educational needs, the SBRC is offering professional development short courses for a wide range of professionals and other interested participants.

 All courses are designed to provide valuable overview for those new to a given topic, whilst providing a strong technical foundation and in-depth details on particular issues.
 Courses are up-to-date and have great relevance to industry through our many expert guest speakers from industry and government, and the inclusion of in-depth, real world case studies.

 Each short course is designed to be delivered over one or two days, with a significant component dedicated to hands-on, interactive, or discussion-based activities.
 Courses are offered on a stand-alone basis, while also remaining complementary to the overall program.

 Companies and institutions interested in the 'in-house' delivery of these, or bespoke, courses should contact our Education Program Coordinator, Dr Duane Robinson.

 Short courses are held at the SBRC facility in North Wollongong.

-Read on for the short courses that will be on offer in 2015.
+Read on for the short courses previously offered.